suhaotian/use-one/index.md

 **Features**

 - Easy share state anywhere
-- No more complex conecpts, only useHook
+- No more complex concepts, only useHook
 - Write in TypeScript
+- Boilerplate Code Generator support
 - Tiny size (with Dependencies together only gzip 2KB!)

 ## Install